Making an import declaration in your records

 How to make an entry in your records

-You can declare your goods in your records using EIDR, unless they are:
+You can declare your goods by entering them in your own records using the entry in the declarant’s procedure, unless they are:

 • controlled goods imported at the frontier (for goods imported into Great Britain (England, Scotland and Wales) from Ireland, there is a different list of controlled goods)